kureta/kureta.xyz/content/post/euclidean-fibonacci-rhthyms.md

 | 3 | 2 | **1** | 1 |
 | 2 | 1 | **2** | 0 |

-The list of numbers which we have to reduce over our operation `<-` using a right-fold is the continued fraction expansion of 8/3.
+`[2; 1, 2]`, the list of numbers which we have to reduce over our operation `<-` using a right-fold is the continued fraction expansion of 8/3.

 Now we can come up with a recursive definition for our `euclid(num_pulses, num_beats)`